-Osteoporosis is the most common type of bone disease.
+Osteoporosis is currently the most common form of bone disease.

-- Taking corticosteroid medications (prednisone, methylprednisolone) every day for more than 3 months, or taking some antiseizure drugs
+- Corticosteroid medication administration (prednisone, methylprednisolone) every day for more than 3 months

-White women, especially those with a family history of osteoporosis, have a greater than average risk of developing osteoporosis.
+White women with a strong family history of osteoporosis development are at a far greater risk of developing osteoporosis than the average person.

 Other risk factors include: